Can You Alleviate Hayfever Naturally?

 Digestive support in the form of digestive enzymes and Betaine HCl are often founduseful in helping to restore the gut.
 However, a caveat is that some people should not take Betaine HCl.
 Also, there are people that do produce too much stomach acid (although many others do not produce enough, despite having symptoms such as acid reflux).
 Therefore, a skilled practitioner can help decide whether Betaine HCl is appropriate for you.

 Another important factor in healing the gut can be to consider removing inflammatory foods.
 This includes dairy, gluten and sugar and anything else that a person may be reacting to, which can be deduced via an elimination diet.

 An inability to make our own anti-inflammatory messengers

 Tissue hormones called prostaglandins modulate inflammation in the body.
 If we have not got the raw ingredients to make our prostaglandins, this may affect our ability to naturally switch off an inflammatory response.

 How to make our prostaglandins

-To make sure we are able to make our own anti-inflammatory messengers, we need to give our body what it needs to make them, namely a good quality multivitamin and mineral containing zinc, selenium, vitamin C, vitamin E, magnesium, omega-3 and omega-6, vitamin B3 and vitamin B6.
-We need to make sure the liver is able to deal with omega-3s before we introduce them.
+To make sure we are able to make our own anti-inflammatory messengers, we need to give our body what it needs to make them.
+Whilst a healthy balanced diet can offer what we need, many of my clients choose to take a good quality multivitamin and mineral containing zinc, selenium, vitamin C, vitamin E, magnesium, omega-3 and omega-6, vitamin B3 and vitamin B6 to ensure they are getting everything that is required We need to make sure the liver is able to deal with omega-3s before we introduce them.
 Therefore, it’s a good idea to prepare the body by taking 2 teaspoons of good quality lecithin a day.
 Sources of omega-3 include flaxseed oil, with which you need to take lecithin to emulsify it, and krill oil, which contains its own emulsifier.